Legislative Reorganization Act of 1946: Provisions

 The key provisions of the Act proposed streamlining Congress's cumbersome committee system by reducing the number of standing committees and carefully defining their jurisdictions; upgrading staff support for legislators; strengthening congressional oversight of executive agencies; and establishing an elaborate procedure to put congressional spending and taxation policies on a more rational basis.
 The bill also required lobbyists to register with Congress and to file periodic reports of their activities.

-Under the Act the Committees on Public Buildings and Grounds (1837-1946), Rivers and Harbors (1883-1946), Roads (1913–46), and the Flood Control (1916–46) were combined to form the Committee on Public Works.
+Under the Act the Committees on Public Buildings and Grounds (1837–1946), Rivers and Harbors (1883–1946), Roads (1913–46), and the Flood Control (1916–46) were combined to form the Committee on Public Works.
 Its jurisdiction from the beginning of the 80th Congress (1947–48) through the 90th Congress (1967–68) remained unchanged.

 The Act also prohibited the practice of the Executive Branch detailing staff to committees for policy development.
 FDR had detailed several Executive Branch staff to key committees that were working on his legislative agenda.
 Congressional backlash to this tactic is one of the reasons the Act was passed.

-Passage

-Final passage was something of a tour de force for La Follette.
-Although practically all legislators wanted reform of some sort, entrenched interests, especially among southern Democrats, resisted efforts to reform the existing committee system, which they dominated.
-Nevertheless, the measure passed by large margins in both houses with the key provisions more or less intact.